Joey Votto Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.77 team ERA that ranks 26th across all MLB pitching staffs.
+- The Nationals' 4.75 team ERA ranks 26th among all MLB pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs given up (113 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (114 total, 1.4 per game).

-- Irvin makes the start for the Nationals, his 11th of the season.
-He is 1-4 with a 4.91 ERA and 37 strikeouts in 47 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his 18th of the season.
+He is 5-9 with a 4.93 ERA and 66 strikeouts in 96 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Wednesday, the lefty tossed seven scoreless innings against the Seattle Mariners while surrendering five hits.

-- In 10 games this season, the 26-year-old has put up a 4.91 ERA and 7 strikeouts per nine innings, while giving up a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.